PetroIvaniuk/llms-tools/README.md

 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

 ## Other: Fin, Presentation
+- [MatterGen](https://www.microsoft.com/en-us/research/blog/mattergen-a-new-paradigm-of-materials-design-with-generative-ai/) - a generative AI tool that tackles materials discovery from a different angle.
+Instead of screening the candidates, it directly generates novel materials given prompts of the design requirements for an application, by Microsoft
+- [GNoME](https://deepmind.google/discover/blog/millions-of-new-materials-discovered-with-deep-learning/) - DL tool that dramatically increases the speed and efficiency of discovery by predicting the stability of new materials, by Google DeepMind
-- [AlphaQubit]() - AI system accurately identifies errors inside quantum computers, helping to make this new technology more reliable, be Google DeepMind
+- [AlphaQubit](https://blog.google/technology/google-deepmind/alphaqubit-quantum-error-correction/) - AI system accurately identifies errors inside quantum computers, helping to make this new technology more reliable, by Google DeepMind
 - [Sourcetable](https://sourcetable.com) - AI spreadsheet.
 Automatically, writes formulas, create charts and clean data in seconds.
 - [Bricks](https://www.thebricks.com/) - an AI-powered tool that generates reports, visuals, and presentations from your data
 - [Learn About](https://learning.google.com/experiments/learn-about/signup) - generates tailored educational experiences based on user questions and uploaded materials
 - [Hautech AI](https://www.hautech.ai/) - An AI platform that turns simple clothing images into professional-grade fashion photos
 - [Atlas](https://www.atlas.org/) - a school AI assistant that provides personalized help by studying your specific class materials
+- [Ollie](https://ollie.ai/) - delivers new and favorite recipes written just for you each week
 - [Food Mood](https://artsandculture.google.com/experiment/food-mood/HwHnGalZ3up0EA) - a fusion recipe generator powered by Google AI
-- [GNoME](https://deepmind.google/discover/blog/millions-of-new-materials-discovered-with-deep-learning/) - DL tool that dramatically increases the speed and efficiency of discovery by predicting the stability of new materials
 - [FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) -
 - [guidde](https://www.guidde.com/) - create documentation/presentation/FAQ from captured video
 - [Gamma](https://gamma.app/) - create visually appealing presentations